skolbin-ssi/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_06_lab_ak.md

     b.
 In the confirmation dialog box, select **Yes**.

-1. Wait for the system-assigned managed identity to be created before you move forward with this lab.
+    > **Note**: Wait for the system-assigned managed identity to be created before you move forward with this lab.

 #### Task 2: Create a Key Vault secret